mattwach/light_bulb_changer/README.md

 Here is a inventory of each part:

-Starting with the control box, we have a threaded interface to the light bulb removal tool (`threaded_attachment.stl`):
+Starting with the motor box, we have a threaded interface to the light bulb removal tool (`threaded_attachment.stl`):

 ![Threaded Attachment](images/threaded_attachment.png)